-- For charging, use the R&S FPL1000.
-The battery pack is charged via the common AC or DC power supply. - Charge in a temperature range from +0 °C to +45 °C. If the temperature is above or below these values, or the temparature varies strongly, charging is interrupted.
-If the battery temperature rises above +53 °C, charging is stopped. - Try not to overcharge the battery too often because overcharging reduces the service life of the battery.
+- You can also use the external battery charger R&S FSV-B34 to charge up to 4 batteries. - Charge only in the temperature range specified in the data sheet.
+If the temperature exceeds those values, or the temperature varies strongly, charging is interrupted.
+If the battery temperature rises above +53 °C, charging is stopped. - Try not to overcharge the battery too often because overcharging reduces the service life of the battery. - When the battery is being charged in standby mode, the [Power] LED blinks.
+During operation, the status bar indicates that the battery is being charged.